-- Use of an independent suitable certifier guards against the risk that documentation provided does not correspond to the client whose identity is being verified.
+- 620.12.5 Use of an independent suitable certifier guards against the risk that documentation provided does not correspond to the client whose identity is being verified.
 However, for certification to be effective, the certifier will need to have seen the original documentation.
-Suitable persons to certify verification of identity documents may include: - (a) an intermediary specified in paragraphs 620.13.7-620.13.9; - (b) a member of the judiciary in an equivalent jurisdiction; - (c) an officer of an embassy, consulate or high commission of the country of issue of documentary verification of identity; and - (d) a Justice of the Peace. - Practices should exercise caution when considering accepting certified copy documents, especially where such documents originate from a country perceived to represent a high risk, or from unregulated entities in any jurisdiction.
+Suitable persons to certify verification of identity documents may include: - (a) an intermediary specified in paragraphs 620.13.7-620.13.8; - (b) a member of the judiciary in an equivalent jurisdiction; - (c) an officer of an embassy, consulate or high commission of the country of issue of documentary verification of identity; or - (d) a Justice of the Peace. - 620.12.6 Practices should exercise caution when considering accepting certified copy documents, especially where such documents originate from a country perceived to represent a high risk, or from unregulated entities in any jurisdiction.